snyk/cli/Contributor-Agreement.md

 **2. Licence Grant**

-2.1 Copyright: The Contributor grants to Snyk a perpetual, irrevocable, worldwide, transferable, fully sublicenseable through multiple tiers, fee-free, non-exclusive licence under the Copyright to do the following acts, subject to, and in accordance with, the terms of this Agreement: to reproduce, prepare derivative works of, publicly display, publicly perform, communicate to the public, and distribute by any means Contributions and such derivative works.
+2.1 Copyright: The Contributor grants to Snyk a perpetual, irrevocable, worldwide, transferable, fully sublicensable through multiple tiers, fee-free, non-exclusive licence under the Copyright to do the following acts, subject to, and in accordance with, the terms of this Agreement: to reproduce, prepare derivative works of, publicly display, publicly perform, communicate to the public, and distribute by any means Contributions and such derivative works.

 2.2.
 Patent Rights: The Contributor grants to Snyk a perpetual, irrevocable, worldwide, transferable, fully sublicenseable through multiple tiers, fee-free, non-exclusive licence under the Patent Rights to do the following acts, subject to, and in accordance with, the terms of this Agreement: to make, have made, use, sell, offer for sale, import and otherwise transfer the Contribution and the Contribution in combination with a Project (and portions of such combination).